You and Your Health Care Team

 - A physical exam – a pap test is done only if you are due for one.

-- blood work – to test for anemia (low iron), blood type and Rh factor (positive or negative), and to determine if you are immune to viruses such as hepatitis B, syphilis, and HIV (optional).
+- Blood work – to test for anemia (low iron), to determine your blood type and Rh factor (positive or negative), and to determine if you are immune to viruses such as the German measles (rubella), hepatitis B, syphilis, and HIV.

 - Advice on immunizations.

 - Information about how to have a healthy pregnancy.

 At follow-up prenatal care visits, your health care provider will check: